-In this next tutorial I will use Inkscape and Openscad to make a case for a raspberry pi zero.
+In this next example I will use Inkscape and Openscad to make a case for a raspberry pi zero.

 Next I imported the picture into Inkscape and cropped out everything but the board, to do this you make an outline around the object then go to Object>Clip>set:

-Then I resized the image to the right dimensions, I used calipers but there is a spec sheet on the raspberry pi website: https://www.raspberrypi.org/documentation/hardware/raspberrypi/mechanical/README.md
+I resized the image to the right dimensions.
+I used calipers but there is a spec sheet on the raspberry pi website: https://www.raspberrypi.org/documentation/hardware/raspberrypi/mechanical/README.md

 Next I moved the image of the board to it's own layer and locked it so it wouldn't move around:

 Then I started making the layers for the project starting with the base layer: